stripe-archive/react-stripe-elements/README.md

 ### `<StripeProvider>`

 All applications using react-stripe-elements must use the `<StripeProvider>`  component, which sets up the Stripe context for a component tree. react-stripe-elements uses the provider pattern (which is also adopted by tools like react-redux and react-intl) to scope a Stripe context to a tree of components.
-This allows configuration like your API key, the current locale, and common font resources to be proved at the root of a component tree.
-This context is then made available to the `<*Element>` components that we provide.
+This allows configuration like your API key to be provided at the root of a component tree.
+This context is then made available to the `<Elements>` component and individual `<*Element>` components that we provide.

 An integration usually wraps the `<StripeProvider>` around the application’s root component.
 This way, your entire application has the configured Stripe context.